 The Importance of Base Case Evaluations

-Base case scenarios act as a “reference point” for business planning and provide leadership with a basis for comparison.
+A base case scenario acts as a “reference point” for business planning and provides leadership with a basis for comparison.
 Base case evaluations are particularly important in complex financial models, in which many different variables are tested against multiple scenarios.

 Before getting started with base case evaluations (or any financial model), the objective needs to be clear.

 For instance, let’s say the video game company is now gearing up for the upcoming holiday season.
 The owner asks his financial analyst to build a base case evaluation for this year’s expected profits.
 The analyst needs to consider: